KYL92/NLA-main/README.md

 ### Training
 Step 1: download basic facial expression dataset of ABAW 8th

-Step 2: load the model weight in the ./weights (will be uploaded)
+Step 2: load the model weight in the ./weights (will be upload)

 Step 3: change dataset_path, label_path and  in train.py to your path